tsmodule/tsmodule/README.md

 allows ES module resolution to natively import from specifiers like `./thing -> ./thing.ts`, and uses esbuild to load TypeScript on-the-fly.

-`tsm build` uses this same loader to resolve import specifiers statically ahead-of-time and turn transpiled TypeScript (which often contains incomplete specifiers like `./a`) into spec-compliant ESM (`./a -> ./a.js`).
+For module builds, the TypeScript Compiler API is used to resolve incomplete specifiers in emitted esbuild output and transform them into complete ESM-compliant specifiers (i.e. `./path/to/file.js`).

 ### Module configuration